 Missing History Podcast

-From 2018 to 2019, I co-hosted the Missing History Podcast, where each week my co-host Katie and I brought a woman overlooked by history to share.
+From 2018-2021, I co-hosted the Missing History Podcast, where each week my co-host Katie and I discussed two woman overlooked by history.

-Inspired by that all too common feeling, "How did I not know about her?!?", we aim to elevate the stories of a wide range of woman, from Egyptian civil rights activists to medieval nuns to the first female (almost) astronauts.
-We share their stories, discuss their impact and why they've been ignored or sidelined, and often get a little mad at the patriarchy.
+Inspired by that all too common feeling, "How did I not know about her?!?", we aimed to elevate the stories of a wide range of women, from Egyptian civil rights activists to medieval nuns to the first female (almost) astronauts.
+We shared their stories, discussed their impact and why they've been ignored or sidelined, and often got a little mad at the patriarchy.
 Listen to Missing History on Apple Podcasts, Anchor, or wherever great podcasts can be found.

 History is complicated, so we take it one woman at a time.